gautemo/Gaute-Meek-Olsen/src/dev-blog/intro-firestore.md

 })
 ```

 We use the `docChanges` method to know what change happened.
-If a document was added, modified or removed.
+If a document was added, modified, or removed.
 Now let’s show the cities.

 ```html
 <label>All cities</label>